 Jonathan Ruane is a Lecturer in the Global Economics and Management group at the MIT Sloan School of Management and a Research Scientist at MIT’s Initiative on the Digital Economy (IDE).
-His interests are at the intersection of digital technology, entrepreneurship, strategy, and international markets.
-He is also an Adjunct Faculty member at Trinity College Dublin and a Fulbright recipient.
+His interests are at the intersection of digital technology, entrepreneurship, advanced computing and international markets.
+He is also an Adjunct Professor at Trinity College Dublin and a Fulbright recipient.

 Ruane teaches across Sloan (MBA, EMA, Exec Education) and EECS.
-He cofounded a number of pioneering graduate courses at MIT including Global Business of Artificial Intelligence and Robotics (with Professor Simon Johnson) and Global Business of Quantum Computing (with Professor William Oliver).
+He cofounded a number of pioneering graduate courses at MIT in the areas of Artificial Intelligence and Robotics (with Professor Simon Johnson) and Quantum Computing (with Professor William Oliver).

 In this interview Lecturer Johnathan Ruane explores topics surrounding Irish startups.